-The OfficeServ 7200-S is a self-configuring system.
-This means that immediately after applying power, the OfficeServ 7200-S reads the types and locations of all installed interface cards and keysets and assigns default data to them.
-This data provides for system operation within a few minutes after applying power.
-All trunks and stations are assigned three digit numbers according to the default numbering plan.
-This numbering plan is flexible and may be changed to suit customer requirements.
-The installing technician customizes this default data to meet the end user's requirements.
+The OfficeServ 7200 is a self-configuring system.
+This means that immediately after inital start up, the OfficeServ 7200 reads the types and locations of all installed cards and keysets and assigns a default database according to the switches set on the MP20 card.
+The switch settings allow for a three or four digit number plan for lines, trunks, and groups.
+The installing technician customizes this default data to meet the end customers requirements.